 From time to time, people ask about the software I use in the course.
 Here is a brief discussion of the software I use in my teaching workflow.

 - The website you see that serves all of this content is hosted by my friend Tof at asocialfolder.

 - First and foremost, the course works because R and the user-developed packages that we use are all open-source.

 - I use the xaringan package to make slides in RMarkdown that are based on the remark.js framework.
 I also use the

 xaringan_themerpackage and a bit of custom CSS to style the slides.

 - I have used livecode to pretty good effect in classes.
 See the

 rstudio::conf5 minute talk about livecode in R here.
-I use ngrok to serve my local private network files to the public along the lines of this post.
+I use ngrok to serve my local private network files to the public along these lines.

 - As a backup for people experiencing technical issues, I use RStudio.cloudto ensure people have access to the software we use in the course.

-- I use Doceri for live annotation of slides.
+- I use the scribble add-in from xaringanExtra and occasionaly Demo Pro for live annotation of slides and screen.